oliviachang29/collab-by-design/site/posts/2018-03-09-when-watching-black-mirror-follow-freds-leaduse-tech-with-rather-than-instead-of.md

 ---
 title: When watching Black Mirror, follow Fred's lead….use tech "with" rather than "instead of"…
 date: "2018-03-09"
-description: Venturing into the world of Black Mirror has been a fascinating experience.
-Each episode describes a futuristic, imagined universe in which technology and media have become society's oppressors.
 tags:
 - ECE
 - EdTech